 “Fine.
 I’ll show you.
 Just hand me my stuff when I get in.”

 I watched in fear as Cruz proceeded to disappear through the tiny hole in front of me.
 “Alright, hand me the stuff, please.”
-I heard an echoy voice call out.
+I heard an echoey voice call out.

 “Hold on a second.
 You don’t expect me to crawl through that tiny hole, do you?”
 “I asked you if you wanted to go on an adventure and you said ‘yes.’
 You didn’t lie to me, did you?”